ytao-wang/MFRGN/README.md

 ## News
+* **12 Mar 2025** We now support training and testing University-1652 by adding the `Class TimmModel_u` to mfrgn.py.
+It is worth noting that the full shared network is used here, which is different from the TimmModel (which only shares the backbone for ground and aerial view).
+And we provide our pretrained results: [checkpoint_u1652](https://pan.baidu.com/s/1VOV28zUM5wwwvwuILJgNGg) [BaiduYun, Password: 1234].

 * **12 Dec 2024** We now provide supplementary results on University-1652.

 | Methods    | Drone2Sat<br />R@1 / AP | Sat2Drone<br />R@1 / AP |